Wakelyns

 Ann and Martin Wolfe bought Wakelyns in 1992 after Martin’s earlier scientific career showed how mixing even just three varieties of a cereal crop together could restrict disease and stabilise crop yield.
 Their idea was further to experiment with forms of agriculture by using diversity and reversing the trend to crop monoculture though organic rotation agroforestry.
 From 1994 they planted, and then maintained, one of the oldest and most diverse alley-cropping agroforestry implementations.

-Since Ann and Martin’s deaths (in 2016 and 2019), David and Toby Wolfe and their families have continued with the organic rotation agroforestry while also evolving Wakelyns into a hub for farming, food and the environment.
+Since Ann and Martin’s deaths (in 2016 and 2019), David Wolfe and his wife Amanda Illing have continued with the organic rotation agroforestry while also evolving Wakelyns into a hub for farming, food and the environment.

-Within the organic rotation cropping in the alleys, we now grow YQ population wheat (as developed at Wakelyns in conjunction with the Organic Research Centre and John Innes Centre), hemp and lentils; and host “RealVeg CSA” – no-dig organic horticulture from Holly, Chloe and Rachel.
-Spring 2023 will also see vines added as a component within some of the tree lines themselves.
+Within the organic rotation cropping in the alleys, we now grow YQ population wheat (as developed at Wakelyns in conjunction with the Organic Research Centre and John Innes Centre), hemp and lentils.

 Over the years, we’ve had some good coverage in the media.